jmrphy/media_civil_war/media_civil_war.md

 is only 2.77.
-Thus, to gain a more realistic sense of how the early spread of mass media shapes civil war onset, and to better compare the substantive implications of the general pacification effect with the war-before-peace effect, Figures 3 and 4 display the predicted probability of civil war onset given different values of MDI levels and year-to-year MDI changes across their historically observed ranges.
+Thus, to gain a more realistic sense of how the early spread of mass media shapes civil war onset, and to better compare the substantive implications of the general pacification effect with the war-before-peace effect, Figures 4 and 5 display the predicted probability of civil war onset given different values of MDI levels and year-to-year MDI changes, respectively, across their historically observed ranges.

 Considering all communications systems, the predicted probability of civil war onset decreases from about .03 at the zero level of MDI to